 Caution!
 Before a calibration is performed the user should be absolutely certain of the moisture content of the gas that the analyzer is being exposed to.
 It is also very important that the analyzer is allowed sufficient time to equilibrate with the gas of known moisture content, which can be determined by observing a flat graph line in the continuous mode of measurement.
+Any inlet filter, such as the one supplied with the dewPatrol, may cause a delay in response time, thus it may be useful to remove the filter while performing a calibration.

 Single Point Calibration is accomplished by exposing the analyzer to a gas with a known moisture level.
 The gas can be any clean inert gas such as Air or N2 or Ar etc, or can be the gas that is being measured verified by another recently NIST traceable calibrated portable analyzer.
 If a certified bottle of gas is used, it is preferred that the moisture level is close to the expected moisture level that the user normally measures but it does not have to be.
 Usually bottles of gas can be purchased with known moisture levels from 1 ppm to 500 ppm.
 Be careful to differentiate known exact moisture level of the bottle of gas vs. a bottle of gas with a guaranteed maximum moisture level which is normally how gas is sold.
 Thus a bottle of bone-dry Nitrogen guaranteed to have less than 1 ppm of moisture may actually have 0.5 ppm of moisture and therefore cannot be used for calibration.
 One has to purchase calibration gas with an exact known moisture level.
 The calibration gas bottle will be at some high pressure thus a pressure regulator is required.
 One must be careful to assure that the pressure regulator has a stainless steel diaphragm so that moisture from the atmosphere does not ingress into the calibration gas stream.
 Many pressure regulators can have a stainless steel body but a rubber diaphragm, and rubber is "transparent" to water vapor molecules.
 The pressure regulator and high pressure connections to the bottle must be sufficiently purged from ambient moisture by opening and closing the gas bottle valve about 4 to 5 times and allowing gas to vent in between.
 The gas being supplied to the analyzer should be just above atmospheric pressure, so there is at least one or two liters per minute flow through the analyzer.
-Refer to attached drawing Typical Calibration Setup.
 Once the analyzer is exposed to the calibration gas and measures a stable value, or if a portable reference analyzer is used and the reading has stabilized; the known moisture amount can be entered into the PPMa analyzer and a single point calibration can be performed.
-Refer to Appendix D Manual Calibration Procedure, for step by step instructions.
+Refer to Appendix C Manual Calibration Procedure, for step by step instructions.